Agent of Change Project

 Step Two: Research your assigned person.
-You will need to use at least three sources and cite by linking the website.
+You will need to use at least three sources and cite them on the back cover of your graphic nonfiction book.
 Use the following questions to guide your research:

 - What was his/her childhood like?